bg-write/chatGPT-cheatsheet/README.md

 We then append our new `reply_content` to `message_history`, and note its role as an "assistant."

-This cycle then repeats over and over until the user manually stops the app.
+This cycle repeats over and over until the user manually stops the app.

 ```python
 except openai.error.OpenAIError as error:
   print("OpenAI API error:", error)
 ```

 All the above code under `try` is executed when there are no issues.
-If there are any issues that come up, this `except` kicks in.
+When issues come up, this `except` block kicks in.
 This is an exception handler that'll print any errors to the user for future troubleshooting.

 ### Using `chat_ui.py`

 This an example of how to deploy a simple chatbot locally in your web browser.
-The overall structure is similar to `chat_cli.py`, but it's worth nothing this major difference:
+The overall structure is similar to `chat_cli.py`, but it's worth nothing this important difference:

 ```python
 messages = [{